 Dear MNLGA members:

+Welcome to Friday!
 It’s that time of year again – the Maryland General Assembly is in Session.
 From now through the end of the Session, April 12th, MNLGA will send regular updates on bills that it is following.
+Updates since the prior distribution of this bulletin will be noted in red font.

 The weekly summaries offer a suggested position based on initial review by the MNLGA board and legislative committees.
 Please provide me feedback on any of the bills followed, as you desire, as your voice will help craft our final position on legislation.